InternetOfUs/personal-context-builder/README.md

 Routines are a dict with model as key, values are dict with user_id as key and list of float as routine of the user.

+List of available models can be retreive with the route `/models/`

 ## Architecture

 ![architecture](./media/architecture.png)